Position: Oppose Status: Died in a previous Congress

-Currently, gunfire suppressors (often called silencers) are regulated under the National Firearms Act (NFA) which also regulates the sale and possession of automatic rifles.
+Currently, firearm silencers (called suppressor by the industry) are regulated under the National Firearms Act (NFA) which also regulates the sale and possession of automatic rifles.
 (Yes, people still own fully automatic rifles even though they are heavily regulated.)

 The Deadly Silence Act will allow gunfire suppressors to be deregulated and be sold to the public without regard to the dangers posed by silencers.